Six Degrees of Separation from Lilia Cuntapay

-Six Degrees of Separation from Lilia Cuntapay is a 2011 Philippine mockumentary independent feature film starring Lilia Cuntapay which is written and directed by Antoinette Jadaone.
+Six Degrees of Separation from Lilia Cuntapay is a 2011 Philippine mockumentary film written and directed by Antoinette Jadaone and starring Lilia Cuntapay as herself.

 The film won six awards in the 2011 Cinema One Originals Digital Film Festival, including a Best Actress award for Cuntapay.

 Premise

 The story follows a veteran bit player through the days leading up to a fictionalized awards night where she is nominated as a Best Supporting Actress for the very first time in her 30-year career.